acheonline/aop-realization-example/README.md

 _This project takes overview of some most useful concepts of AOP Spring.
-Such as Advices, PointCuts, key core concepts of AOP and business use cases of them._
+Such as Advices, Pointcuts and key core concepts of AOP with use cases._

 ### **For local execution customize jdk image at Dockerfile and SERVER_PORT**